biona001/GhostKnockoffGWAS/docs/src/man/FAQ.md

 ## When will non-European LD files be available?

 We will release more pre-processed LD files for download, once we tested and verified the methodology against suitable datasets.
-Most likely, the first non-EUR release will be on African and East Asian populations.
+For now, users with non-EUR samples must build their own LD files using the `solveblock` executable, see [Customizing LD files](https://biona001.github.io/GhostKnockoffGWAS/dev/man/solveblocks).

 ## Admixed samples?